belenblndclr/OnTheLandHack/README.md

-# OnTheLandHack
+# On The Land Hack
 Circumventing limitations with all the creativity of the community

 # Git Presentation

-# Thesis Presentation
+# Research Presentation
+This project is the result of a 3 months research process.

 # “Bien vacant”, a third space